pykeio/diffusers/README.md

 Float16 models are faster on GPUs, but are **not hardware-independent** (due to an ONNX Runtime issue).
 Float16 models must be converted on the hardware they will be run on.
 Float32 models are hardware-independent, but are recommended only for x86 CPU inference or older NVIDIA GPUs.

 ### ONNX Runtime binaries
-On Windows (or other platforms), you may want to copy the ONNX Runtime dylibs to the target folder by enabling the `onnx-copy-dylibs` Cargo feature.

-When running the examples in this repo on Windows, you'll need to also *manually copy the dylibs from `target/debug/` to `target/debug/examples/`* on first run.
+When running the examples in this repo on Windows, you'll need to *copy the `onnxruntime*` dylibs from `target/debug/` to `target/debug/examples/`* on first run.
 You'll also need to copy the dylibs to `target/debug/deps/` if your project uses pyke Diffusers in a Cargo test.